mansirajput12/High-clouds-Airlines/README.md

 7) Identify number of flights based on Distance group.

 🔎Key Findings:
 1) Load factor shows how well an airline is filling its seats compared to competitors.
 Airlines use it to see where they stand in the market.
-2) Airlines rely on load factor for planning routes, managing fleets, and making other strategic decisions.
+Airlines rely on load factor for planning routes, managing fleets, and making other strategic decisions.
-3) In this analysis, 2013 had the highest load factor (17.40%), while 2009 had the lowest (15.66%).
+2) In Yearly analysis, 2013 had the highest load factor (78.12%), while 2008 had the lowest (75.30%).
 A higher load factor generally helps an airline make more money.
-4) If an airline operates with a low load factor for too long, it can lose money.
-A high load factor usually boosts profits.
+3) With respect to the Carrier names, Globespan Airways has the highest Average of load factor(90.10%).If an airline operates with a low load factor for too long, it can lose money.
-5) Delta Airlines has the highest load factor at 19.60%, with 28,837K transported passengers.
-Southwest Airlines transported 34,108K transported passengers with an 18.92% load factor.
-6) Airlines with high load factors are seen as efficient and good at using their capacity to earn revenue.
+4) Southwest Airlines CO. is the most prefferred Airline with overall 336498 transported passenger.
+5) With respect to the (from-to-city) Chicago, IL - Detroit, MI finds to be the most busiest route with 95 number of flights.
+6) Comparatively, Weekend shows 76.93% of load factor and weekday shows 76.73% Load factor which means the airline is using its resources more efficiently and generating more revenue during weekends.
+7) Among all yhe distance groups, the distance group of Less Than 500 Miles of distance interval has the highest number of flights (58047) and the distance group of 10000-10499miles of distance interval has the lowest number of flight(1)
-7) Passengers often link busy flights with popular routes and may prefer airlines with higher load factors, seeing them as more reliable.
+8) Passengers often link .busy flights with popular routes and may prefer airlines with higher load factors, seeing them as more reliable.